Proryanator/encoder-benchmark/README.md

 stop permuting once it gets to `50Mb/s` because we know that's the point where you get visually lossless 4K@60 with H264_NVENC, and any higher amount of bitrate does not significantly improve quality and can actually reduce encoder performance.

+### Running on a specific GPU in a multi-GPU system

+By default, the **permutor-cli** tool will run against the first GPU in your system that it sees.

+Much like how the benchmark tool allows for you to select what GPU to run on, the **permutor-cli** tool does this as well.
+With this tool it's as simple as providing the `-gpu 0` option, where 0 in this case would run against your first GPU.

+Note: if you are not sure which GPU is considered in the first slot, open the **benchmark** and it'll list the order of your cards for you.

 ## Applying your Findings